Glossary

 Is orchestration more expensive than using a single model?

 Modes that involve multiple models do cost more per request.
-LLMWise Compare costs 3 credits, Blend costs 4, and Judge costs 5, compared to 1 credit for a single Chat request.
-However, the higher quality and reliability often reduce downstream costs like human review and error correction, making orchestration cost-effective for high-value tasks.
+LLMWise Compare starts with a 2-credit reserve, Blend 4, and Judge 5, compared to a 1-credit reserve for Chat.
+Final usage is settled by token consumption, model, and output length.
+Higher quality and reliability often reduce downstream costs like human review and error correction, making orchestration cost-effective for high-value tasks.

 When should I use orchestration vs. simple routing?